Activa Therapy for Dry Eye and Blepharitis

 Important considerations:

-IPL does not cure underlying conditions-ongoing management is usually needed
+Activa therapy does not cure the underlying conditions — ongoing management is usually needed

-Best results are achieved in combination with regular lid hygiene
+Best results are achieved in combination with regular eyelid hygiene

 Potential Risks

-Medical Disclaimer: This information provides general guidance about IPL therapy for dry eye and should not replace professional medical advice.
-IPL is one component of dry eye management and works best as part of a comprehensive treatment approach.
-Suitability depends on skin type and underlying conditions.
+Medical Disclaimer: This information provides general guidance about Activa therapy for dry eye and blepharitis, and should not replace professional medical advice.
+Activa therapy is one component of dry eye management and works best as part of a comprehensive treatment approach.
 Please consult with our eye care professionals for assessment and recommendations specific to your situation.

 Contact your practitioner if you experience: Blistering, prolonged redness, or any unexpected skin changes.